sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 ### Overview

 The purpose of this section is to give an overview of the Sonic Profiling feature and its architecture implementation in SONiC.
-The Sonic Profiling feature aims to simplify the configuration of feature sets typically needed for different use cases such as datacenter, enterprise, and edge environments.
+The Sonic Profiling feature aims to simplify the configuration of feature sets typically needed for different use cases such as enterprise and datacenter environments.
+New public, and private profiles can be created and used.

 ### Requirements

 #### Functional Requirements

-- The system must support multiple profiles such as ENTERPRISE, DATACENTER, and EDGE.
+- The system must be able to support multiple profiles such as ENTERPRISE, DATACENTER, and other future profiles.
 - Each profile must have a predefined set of configurations optimized for its use case.

 ### Architecture Design

 - **Configuration Files**: Each profile will have its own configuration file stored in a predefined directory.
 - **Build System Integration**: The build system will be modified to include the selected profile's configuration during the build process.
+- **Standardization**: The build system's configuration settings will be standardized in order to simplify and support future features.

 ### High-Level Design